 The best part of that: After the "interrogation", Flash asks the Trickster to turn himself in after he finishes his drink.
-The Tricksters response?
-He raises his glass to the Flash and says "Got me again, Flash!"
+The Trickster's response?
+He raises his glass and says "Got me again, Flash!"
 And Flash then walks out, confident that Trickster will do so.

 The episode in general was a heartwarmer.
 Sure, all the Leaguers save people on a regular basis, but Flash remembers their names.
 And their health conditions.

-It gets even better when you realize that as the fastest man alive, something as simple as a laundry room being on the same floor is no real problem for him, but he doesn't even realize this.
+It gets even better when you realize that as the fastest man alive, a laundry room being on the same floor is no real problem for him, but he doesn't even realize this.

-When Flash was trying to convince Batman to come to his award ceremony...and he actually does.
+Flash tries to convince Batman to come to his award ceremony...and he actually does.
 It was sweet beyond words, further proving that Batman is cold on the outside but he genuinely cares about his friends.
-Especially Wally because he's basically a walking Crowning Moment of Heartwarming anyway.
+Especially Wally, who's basically a walking Crowning Moment of Heartwarming anyway.

-The reason he asks Batman is because he wants some of the other Justice Leaguers there too — not to honor himself, but because he views it as an honor to all of them.
+The reason he asks Batman is because he wants some of the other Justice Leaguers there too — not to see him honored, but because he views it as an honor to all of them.

 "Dude.
 The bad guys went down, and nobody got hurt.
 You know what I call that?
 A really good day."